 Securing the company’s accounts only with passwords makes it highly vulnerable to hackers and data thieves.
 The reason is simple: the password is not strong enough.

 A strong password must be hard to crack.
 It must contain a variety of characters such as alphabets both capital as well as small, numbers, signs and symbols.
-Such a password is stronger than one that consists of one kind of elements.
+Such a password is stronger than one that consists of one kind of element.

 But the problem with a strong password is that: